 All ground floor.
 One bedroom: 1 x king-size double.
 Bathroom with bath, shower over, WC and basin.
 Open plan living area with sitting area, dining area and kitchen with breakfast bar.

 Central heating and air conditioning.
 Electric oven and hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, WiFi, selection of books and games.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Highchair available.
+Cot and highchair available.
 Parking available in nearby quayside car parks.
 Decked terrace to the rear with furniture.
 Sorry, no pets and no smoking.
 Shop 100 metres, beach 200 metres and pub 300 metres.
 Note: Maximum of two adults and one baby.

 A delightful fishing village nestled on a hillside and spilling down to the shore.
 The harbour, surrounded by its maze of winding narrow streets, draws visitors from miles around, while in the distance St Michael's Mount stands proudly in the centre of Mounts Bay.
 A fabulous coastline and miles of walking characterise the area, with seabirds, seals and wild headlands leading just around the corner to Land's End.
 The Minack cliff-top theatre is a few miles along the coast, while reminders of the region's ancient past in the form of Dolmens and standing stones appear everywhere.
 St Ives, with its stunning beaches, beautiful harbour and narrow winding streets is just 12 miles away.